-We have audited the accompanying financial statements of the Ocean County Insurance Fund Commission (the "Commission"), a component unit of Ocean County, New Jersey as of and for the period February 17, 2021 (Date of Inception) to December 31, 2021, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Ocean County Insurance Fund Commission (the "Commission"), a component unit of Ocean County, New Jersey as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Commission's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Commission as of December 31, 2021, and the changes in financial position and cash flows for the initial period then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Commission as of December 31, 2022 and 2021, and the changes in financial position and cash flows for the initial period then ended, in accordance with accounting principles generally accepted in the United States of America.